Rangers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in seven of their past 10 games and won four of those contests.

-- In their last 10 games with a total, the Rangers and their opponents are 6-2-2 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by sportsbooks, the Rangers and their opponents are 5-3-2 when it comes to hitting the over.

-- The Rangers covered in its most recent game with a spread.
+- The Rangers have covered the runline in the one of their previous 10 games that had a set spread.

 Rangers Betting Records & Stats